 Depending on the state where the accident occurs, there may be penalties If you fail to report the accident to your car insurance carrier.
 For example, the insurance company may deny you coverage under your Iowa policy or limit the amount of compensation you could collect.

 Each state has different laws that apply to car crashes.
 This includes the amount of time you have to bring a lawsuit against the person who hurt you.
-This time limit is known as the statute of limitations.
+This time limit is known as the

 In Iowa, you have 2 years from the date of the crash to settle your claim or file a lawsuit.
 This could be different depending on the state where your crash occurred and could be MUCH shorter.